icebob/fullstack-moleculer/README.md

 # Fullstack Moleculer
-This is a Proof-of-Concept project where there is Moleculer in your browser and on the server.
+This is a Proof-of-Concept project where there is [Moleculer](https://moleculer.services/) in your browser and on the server.

+>Moleculer is a progressive microservices framework for Node.js

 ![Screenshot](https://user-images.githubusercontent.com/306521/94959804-17091500-04f2-11eb-8cad-df82ca5f4be2.png)